Andamio-Platform/andamio-lesson-coach/working-drafts/33fd1b80469f26abde6b721dd7a3e0dd351ba27890c7cd0855ca665f/lesson-coach-drafts/101-3-transaction-definition-schema.md

 import { MINT_MODULE_TOKENS } from "@andamio/transactions";

 // Frontend automatically knows:
-// - What inputs to collect (from txParams schema)
+// * What inputs to collect (from txParams schema)
-// - How to validate inputs (Zod validation)
+// * How to validate inputs (Zod validation)
-// - Where to send them (builder.endpoint)
+// * Where to send them (builder.endpoint)
-// - What it will cost (estimatedCost)
+// * What it will cost (estimatedCost)
-// - What to show user (ui.buttonText, ui.description)
+// * What to show user (ui.buttonText, ui.description)
-// - What happens on submit/confirm (onSubmit, onConfirmation)
+// * What happens on submit/confirm (onSubmit, onConfirmation)
 ```

 No frontend code needs to know about:

-- Lucid transaction construction
+* Transaction construction
-- Cardano validators or smart contracts
+* Cardano validators or smart contracts
-- Database schemas or queries
+* Database schemas or queries
-- Business rules or validation logic
+* Business rules or validation logic

 **This makes building Cardano dapps dramatically easier.** Install our package, reference our docs, and the complex blockchain logic is handled for you.
 Our APIs do the heavy lifting while remaining easy to maintain because all the logic lives in clearly defined places.